 Participants enjoy activities designed to develop, maintain or support independent living and social interaction and are based on individual interests.

-Centre-based day respite is available in Belmont, Newtown and Ocean Grove.
+Centre-based day respite is available in Newtown and Ocean Grove.

 Respite is provided overnight with hours and days according to the carer’s needs, location and place availability.
-If staying over subsequent nights, participants can enjoy activities designed to develop, maintain or support independent living and social interaction based on individual interests during the day.
-The carer is able to attend with the older person if they wish, or take the time to have a break.
+If staying over subsequent nights, participants can enjoy activities designed to develop, maintain or support independent living and social interaction based on individual interests during the day, via our day respite and social support programs.

-Our respite houses have large outdoor gardens with seating and shade, as well as fully enclosed secure fence lines for safe wandering and security.
+Our respite houses have large outdoor gardens with seating and shade, with appropriate security measures in place for peace of mind.

-Overnight respite is available in Newtown and Ocean Grove (Monday to Friday).
+Overnight respite available in Newtown and Ocean Grove.

 Individual carer support